soda-auto/soda-sim/README.md

 This repository is plugin for UnrealEngine.
 You can clone this repo to the UnrealEngine's plugins folder or to the project plugins folders.
 Then you need to follow the next steps: [Setup a New UProject](https://docs.soda.auto/projects/soda-sim/en/latest/How_To/Setup_a_New_UProject.html)

 > [!NOTE]
-> * Keep in mind this repo contain a submodule [SodaSimProto](https://github.com/soda-auto/SodaSimProto).
-Make sure you clone the submodule as well.
 > * The repose includes LFS files.
 Make sure you clone LFS files as well.

 See more information about [Working with Plugins in Unreal Engine](https://docs.unrealengine.com/5.0/en-US/working-with-plugins-in-unreal-engine/).